scuzzydude/asimov/asimov.md

 After reaching majority, a young person (artist) has the option of converting their PAS into a SOA.
 At that point, the artist can choose the conversion and dilution algorithm.
 He or she might choose a proportional conversion and dilution of PAS-scoot to SOA-scoot.
 Or they might issue token amounts a scoot in arbitrary manner.
 Or they may decide, all of those adults were in it for their own interest, and lock them all out.
 After all, a mentor they thought was scoot worthy at seven years old might turn out to be a real creep.
 However, the responsibility tree is discernable from the scoot-chain, may be hidden but should be shareable.[^19] How an artist treats those who helped them without any financial incentive to do so, is a reflection on their character and their potential genius.

 When The Foundation is a holder of PAS, it gives the option to the PAS-scootage to request an formal opinion.
 Let's say a young actor has a PAS and his parent scootee has chosen to hire an agent that has an unscrupoerlous reputation of putting children in exploitive roles.
 Perhaps the scootage believes there maybe kickbacks to the parents directly, or some other kind of shady business.
 The Scootage can create a petition for review, and the Foudation, as a holder of the PAS-scoot must form an opinion, which would require a formal investigation.
 The results of that investigation -- the unbiased findings of facts, would be publiched on the scoot-chain.
 This puts the scootee (likely parents) in a position to strongly reconsider, or at least publish their own due-diligence supporting their decision on the scoot-chain.
 In the USA, there would be nothing legally binding about the results of the petition, but it does create an immutable evidence trail for the minor which he can use once he or she reaches majority.
-Formalization of the decision making process with the immuatbitle records itself should add a level of scruitiny to the development of young-talent that should reduce exploitation of those whose parents choose to participate in the responsiblility domain.
+Formalization of the decision making process with the immuatbitle records itself should add a level of scruitiny to the development of young-talent that should reuce exploitation of those whose parents choose to participate in the responsiblility domain.

 I know that this will be contentious area and one that will require a lot of thought and consideration.
 My purpose is just to spawn the development of these ideas, and get lawyers and other proffesionals thinking about how to solve the problems of dealing with young talent proactively.

 #### Post-Agency

 Where a Post-Agency Scoot (PAG) begins is the first question.
-Certainly, any scoot created for a writer whose rights have expired, swould begin when a scoot is created.
+Certainly, any scoot created for a writer whose rights have expired, would begin when a scoot is created.
 It would be simpler to say that Post-Agency begins with the artist's death, but that might not be right.
-For example, a great solo-musician dies, and her fandom believe that a scoot should turn from commercial income to endevours that promote her genius.
+For example, a great solo-musician dies, and her fandom believe that a scoot should turn from commercial income to endeavors that promote her genius.
 That might be true, but what if she leaves behind young children with no other means of support?
 Their best interest is income.

 This might be something that could be decided by the artists themselves.
 They may specify dilution events upon their death, that would still give the SOA authority over the commercialization of their IP but and mandate to balance it to achieve income for their family in after their death.

 The scooter should spell out how this happens.
 I'll leave it to the lawyers to hash out how to specify and the important paremeters with the regards of the transition for SOA to PAG.

 At some point after the artists death, no income can be derived directly from their work.
-At that point, Post-Agency has definelty begun.
+At that point, Post-Agency has definitely begun.

-Post-Agency's sole purpose is promote the appreciation of the artists genius.
+Post-Agency's sole purpose is promoting the appreciation of the artists genius.

 #### Elon Throwdown

 As an engineer, I've always been impressed with Tesla and SpaceX.
-They are amazing companies, and it seems like Elon Musk has a very good appreciation of application engineering, which sometimes requires a higher level of thinking than any fundamental technology.
+They are amazing companies, and it seems like Elon Musk has an exceptionally good appreciation of application engineering, which sometimes requires a higher level of thinking than any fundamental technology.
 However, I've been anti-Tesla the car out of a different principle.
 Nikola Tesla was a very important engineer and inventor, and one of his invention was an AC motor as well as AC electrical grid, which is used throughout the world.
 Tesla, the car, uses DC motors, which were invented before Nikola Tesla was born.
-While more and more of us own Tesla cars, each and every individual American, and most people on the planet, have owned an AC motor of some sort in his lifetime.
+While more and more of us own Tesla cars, each and every individual American, and most people on the planet, have used AC power of some sort in his lifetime.
 If you own a refrigerator, a washing machine, or a hair dryer, you've benefited from Mr. Tesla's invention, and that goes for all of us, even those too young or too old to drive.
 I'm a realist thought, and Tesla was the first commercially viable electric car, and if you're going to name a company after a genius, you better live up to it.
 Tesla's legacy, the AC Power system, has probably done more to increase human lifespan, reduce poverty and disease, and increase prosperity than any innovation before or after.

 For me his name is now remembered most often as a curse I spit every time one of those silent predators roll up on me while I'm talking a walk.

 Here's the thing.
 From all accounts, Nikola Tesla was as brilliant, weird, wild and whacked out as Mr. Musk himself.
 You can understand why Mr. Musk would want to name his car company after Tesla.

-Despite being a Houston Rocket's fan first, a Texan second, and an American third, I've lived the in Colorado Springs in the shadow of Pike's Peak for the last six years.
+Despite being a Houston Rocket's fan first, a Texan second, and an American third, I have been living in Colorado Springs in the shadow of Pike's Peak for the last six years.
 Makes for beautiful walks at all times of the day, if you can avoid the silent predators.

 You know who else at one point did lived and did some intense thinking in Colorado Springs?
 Uh, huh.
 Mister Tesla.
 And you know what else he did?
 He built a lab.